tharnatoz/PokeKaio/README.md

 **Advanced Pokemon (mon_advanced)**

 The filter takes an array of Pokemon with defined key/values you want to check.
+Add as many you need!

 Allowed Properties